OpenNebula/docs/source/management_and_operations/users_groups_management/manage_groups.rst

 The group set with ``chgrp`` is the primary group, and resources (Images, VMs, etc) created by a user will belong to this primary group.
 Users can change their primary group to any of their secondary group without the intervention of an administrator, using ``chgrp`` again.

+.. _groupwise_configuration_attributes:

 Group-wise Configuration Attributes
 ================================================================================

 When a group is created you can define specific configuration aspects for the group users.
 These include:

 * Sunstone.
 Allow users and group admins to access specific views.
-The configuration attributes are stored in the group template in the ``SUNSTONE`` attribute:
+The configuration attributes are stored in the group template in the ``FIREEDGE`` attribute:

 +-------------------------+---------------------------------------------------------------------------------+
 |         Attribute       |                                   Description                                   |